The human brain proteome

 The regional organization of the brain anatomy separates the brain into regions, sub regions, nuclei and layers of specialized cells, enabling the specific function of each individual region.
 Transcriptomic data from the different regions facilitates additional classification of the expression within brain.
 Identical strategy, as used for the tissue type classification, was applied to the regional data resulting in regionally elevated genes (separated into regionally enriched, group enriched and regionally enhanced).

-Proteins specifically expressed in one region of the brain
+Proteins elevated in some regions of the brain

 Comparing tissue classification with regional expression in the brain

-The majority of brain elevated genes are classified as low regional specificity (n=1776) and 520 genes are brain elevated as well as regionally elevated.
+The majority of brain elevated genes are classified as low regional specificity (n=2140) and 545 genes are brain elevated as well as regionally elevated.
 Among the genes classified as brain elevated and low regional specificity several glial specific proteins are found, for example GFAP and AQP4 as well as MBP.
-In contrast, neuronal proteins are more often found among the regionally elevated genes, such as ADORA2A, AVP and ARHGEF33.
-Interestingly, there are many brain interesting proteins classified as elevated in other tissues than brain, such as the cerebellum elevated ANK1 elevated in skeletal muscle and TFAP2B elevated in epididymis, as well as the more regionally general CRYAB localized to oligodendrocytes that is elevated in heart and skeletal muscle.
-This highlights the importance of mapping expression and localization from multiple perspectives to better understand the proteins important for brain functions.
+In contrast, neuronal proteins are more often found among the regionally elevated genes, such as ADORA2A and AVP.
+Interestingly, there are many brain interesting proteins classified as elevated in other tissues than brain, such as ANK1 elevated in skeletal muscle and TFAP2B elevated in epididymis, as well as the widely expressed CRYAB localized to white matter that is elevated in heart and skeletal muscle.
+This highlights the importance of mapping expression and localization from multiple perspectives to better understand the biology and brain physiology.

 Table 5.
 Overlap between tissue classification, indicating elevated expression in the brain or not, with the regional specificity within the brain.
 (The regional classification of human brain expression is limited by available external data, thus do not cover all human protein-coding genes.